 Gently punch down and divide the dough into two portions, covering one part with a towel or plastic wrap.
 Lightly flour your counter and rolling pin and roll dough into a rectangle about 10″ by 15″.

 If dough is properly made, very little flour should be necessary.
 If it sticks, work a bit more flour as you roll by dusting under the dough and on the rolling pin.
-If the dough doesn’t roll out smoothly, it may be possible it is too dry.
+If the dough doesn’t roll out smoothly, cover and let it sit there for about 15 minutes to see if a rest helps it “relax.”
+If that doesn’t work, it may be possible it is too dry.
 Lightly sprinkle the faintest amount of water on it as you roll out and see if that helps.

 Using a pizza cutter, trim the edges and divide into six 5″ by 5″ squares.

-Using a slotted spoon or filling already drained in a colander, transfer about a half of a cup of the filling to each square.
+Using a slotted spoon or filling is already drained in a colander, a scoop, and transfer about a half of a cup of the filling to each square.
 Unless you’re interested in figuring out the exact weight of cabbage and onion, there will always be some variance in the amount of filling.
-I divide the filling roughly in half, so I can tell if I need to put a little more or a little less in each Runza to use it all up or make it stretch.
+Divide the filling roughly in half, and it’s easier to eyeball exactly how much filling to put in, a little more or a little less in each Runza to use up all the filling or make it stretch.

 Pull up two adjacent corners toward the middle and seal the seams, repeat with the next corner and so on, as shown below.
 Make certain seams are sealed well – if the dough has become too dry to easily stick easily, run a slightly wet finger next to the edges and proceed.
 Edges that are not properly sealed will leak.